Shortly major global media: BBC, CNN, The Guardian, Gulf News, Süddeutsche Zeitung,

 about the state of the world’s birds but we don’t worry about the state of the world’s plants.”

-THE EXTINCTION CRISIS – PLANTS UNDER PRESSURE
+A TRIBUTE TO FLOWERS – PLANTS UNDER PRESSURE

 The art project is an exhibition based on a dying biological world.